huangli712/OCTeam/demos/11-team-arena/README.md

     },
     {
       "name": "dave",
-      "role": "reviewer",
+      "role": "evaluator",
       "worktree": true,
       "prompt": "You are an evaluator.
 You run the same objective benchmark command against each candidate's worktree and emit a scoreboard.
 Run the eval command for EVERY candidate at the absolute worktree path shown.
-Write the benchmark wrapper script yourself based on the eval command, run it per candidate, and produce the score.\n\nEmit EXACTLY one scoreboard block and nothing after it: <scoreboard>{\"scores\":[{\"member\":\"...\",\"score\":<n>,\"metrics\":{...},\"passed\":true|false,\"rationale\":\"...\"}],\"rationale\":\"...\"}</scoreboard>"
+Write the benchmark wrapper script yourself based on the eval command, run it per candidate, and produce the score.\n\nCRITICAL FORMAT CONSTRAINTS (the engine machine-parses your scoreboard; violations void the whole evaluation):\n- Every value inside \"metrics\" MUST be a finite NUMBER — no strings, no arrays, no booleans, no null.
+Put algorithm names, checksums, pass lists, and any other descriptive evidence in the \"rationale\" string instead.\n- The scoreboard block must be the LAST content of your final turn: nothing after it.\n\nEmit EXACTLY one scoreboard block and nothing after it: <scoreboard>{\"scores\":[{\"member\":\"...\",\"score\":<n>,\"metrics\":{\"throughput_ops_per_sec\":<n>},\"passed\":true|false,\"rationale\":\"...\"}],\"rationale\":\"...\"}</scoreboard>"
     }
   ]
 }
 ```

-**Role selection rationale**: The first three candidates uniformly use `coder` (`oct-junior` agent, can write code and run tests) in independent worktrees to implement their respective sorting approaches; evaluator uses `reviewer` (read-only agent, focused on running the objective benchmark and producing a structured scoreboard).
+**Role selection rationale**: The first three candidates uniformly use `coder` (`oct-junior` agent, can write code and run tests) in independent worktrees to implement their respective sorting approaches; evaluator uses the dedicated `evaluator` role (`oct-junior` agent — it must write the benchmark wrapper script and run it per candidate worktree, which a read-only `reviewer` agent cannot do; with `reviewer` the run fails as `arena_failed:eval_invalid`).

 ### 1.3 Master Launch Call